Mart189/ReportRE/README.md

 - The graphs used and their Stata files
 - Drafts and outlines

-This repository may seem overkill for a single paper, but I find it an enjoyable addition to this learning experience (:
+This repository may seem overkill for a simple work, but I find it an enjoyable addition to this learning experience (: